neopragma/innov-zos-samples/labs/COBOL_Labs.md

 ### COBOL Lab 10 - VSAM KSDS batch update

-You'll write a batch application to keep track of free throw statistics for an amateur basketball league.
+Write a batch COBOL program to keep track of free throw statistics for an amateur basketball league.

 There are several steps to complete in this lab:
 1. Upload some data files